roman-gs/love-climbing/README.md

 - ### The newsletter sign up form:

-    - The form as a title, a submit button and three required fields:
+    - The form has a title, a submit button and three required fields:
         - First name
         - Last name
         - Email (will only accept an email)